reflectoring/reflectoring.github.io/_posts/book-reviews/2019-06-26-book-review-7-habits.md

 ## Conclusion

-Even though I was a little sceptical about "7 magical habits" at first, the habits are explained in logical order and made perfect sense once I understood them.
-The logical part is especially important for me as a very rational person.
+Even though I was a little sceptical about "7 magical habits" at first, the habits are explained in logical order and made perfect sense once I understood them (the "logical" part is especially important for me, since I'm a very rational person).
 They are backed with stories from the author's life which are interwoven with the text in a natural way, without disturbing the reading flow.

 This book gets my definite reading recommendation.
 In the least, you'll go through life a little more self-aware after reading it.
 At best, you might change yourself to become more secure in life and more effective in defining and achieving goals.
+I'm still deciding on which of the two it was for me... .